CyberT33N/YouTube-Bulk-Music-Player/README.md

 <br />
 <br />

-If you want you can use browser extensions (as example for block ads) and use them with your Bot.
+If you want you can use browser extensions (as example for block ads).
 In order to use them you must download the extensions and include the files at this folder:
 - ./lib/chromeextension